andhyalv/AndhyAlv.github.io/NBAPerformance.md

 ### Data Analysis

 #### a) 3pt % Among NBA Teams, broken down by position.
-In order to create the visual in Tableau, I entered position field on the x-axis and team field on the y-axis.
+In order to create the visual in Tableau, I entered the position field on the x-axis and the team field on the y-axis.
 With this dataset, a player could be a part of multiple teams, which has its own label.
 Therefore, I had to filter out that label.
 Another issue that arised is with taking the % at face value.
 The percentage could be skewed by a small sample size for a particular position.
 To account for this, I used a formula that takes the sum of the 3 point shots made and divides it by the sum of the 3 point shots attempted for the team overall.
 This way it does not skew the results if a small sample size happened to have a very high percentage.

 #### b) The relationship between player scoring, assists and total rebounds.